Most Active Stories

 But during last week's arguments, several justices raised a broader issue--whether U.S. courts have any jurisdiction at all to hear lawsuits for alleged genocide, war crimes, and other abuses abroad.
 And in a brief order on Monday the Justices ordered the case reargued next term, with that broader question added.

-That seemed to suggest the Court is considering reversing its decision of just eight years ago which upheld such suits, at least against individuals.
+That seemed to suggest at least the possibility that the Court is considering reversing its decision of just eight years ago which upheld such suits against individuals.

 The case has been closely watched by both corporations and human rights advocates.
 Corporations have long complained about what they say is long and costly litigation in the United States over their conduct abroad, while human rights advocates have, for the past three decades sought to hold corporations accountable for atrocities that violate international law, using the Alien Tort Statute to get the cases into U.S.courts.